-For most people who start out on the Internet, one of their main concern is how long does it take to make money blogging?
+For most people who start on the Internet, one of their main concern is how long does it take to make money blogging.

 Why would you even ask such a question?
-You should blog for the love of your topic and not worry about the money, right?
+You should blog for the love of your topic and not worry about money.

-For many years there were purists who espoused this thinking.
-Write about what you love best and the money will follow.
-If you do this, and you do not make any money, who cares because you are getting personal satisfaction from your work.
+For many years some purists espoused this thinking.
+Write about what you love best, and the money will follow if you do this and do not make any money; who cares because you are getting personal satisfaction from your work?

 In reality, it does matter if you are blogging for profit.
 This is what led to so many complications in the world of blogging.

-SEO, ranking on Google, social media marketing, where to host, how to use WordPress, building a list from your blog, the best affiliate products to sell, how to create your own info products, making money with display ads……
+SEO, ranking on Google, social media marketing, where to host, using WordPress, building a list from your blog, the best affiliate products to sell, creating your info products, and making money with display ads……